 Is There Any Way to See You and Use Insurance?

 Some insurance carriers will reimburse for out-of-network mental health services.
-In those cases, I am able to provide clients with a “super bill,” itemized statement of the services rendered, how much you paid for your services, and a diagnosis.
+In those cases, we are able to provide clients with a “super bill,” itemized statement of the services rendered, how much you have paid for your services, and a diagnosis.
 Whether such reimbursement is an option, what diagnoses are covered, and the percent that is reimburse will all vary from plan to plan and carrier to carrier.
 You’ll want to check with your insurance company for specific details.
 Please be aware that all of the concerns listed above about privacy, diagnoses, and your medical records still apply when a super bill is submitted.